Factbox: Latest on the coronavirus spreading in China and beyond

 ** Some experts believe the virus is not as dangerous as the 2002-03 Severe Acute Respiratory Syndrome (SARS) that killed nearly 800 people, or the Middle East Respiratory Syndrome (MERS), which has killed more than 700 people since 2012.

-Compiled by Stephen Coates; Editing by Bill Berkrot and Christopher Cushing
+Compiled by Stephen Coates, Editing by Bill Berkrot, Christopher Cushing and Timothy Heritage